RavalikaKarnati/SystemVerilog/Testbench/7. SV OOP Construct/readme.md

  <img width="752" height="372" alt="image" src="https://github.com/user-attachments/assets/817dfe8e-7ade-4155-8fb8-9f4922467648" />

- 1. NORMAL COPY:   using another handler and adding a constructor to the new handler
+ 1. NORMAL COPY: Create a new classvariable/handler and add a constructor to the exisiting handler that keeps the original first f1;
- 2. CUSTOM METHOD:
+                  first f2;
+                  f1 = new ();
+                  f2 = new f1; // creates a new copy
+ 3. CUSTOM METHOD:   we can use this method and above normal method when we don't have class inside a class
+                   i.
+Add function inside class and Refer to add a constructor to the function name.
+                   ii.
+So this will create an object, and once you have an object, you could just replace the data members of that   object with the data of a class.
+                   iii.
+In the testbench, you'll just call the custom method (function) that we have added, and this will return an object which we will store in the object where

+we want to keep the data,
- 3. SHALLOW COPY:
+ 5. SHALLOW COPY:
- 4. DEEP COPY:
+ 6. DEEP COPY:

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **6.INHERITANCE:**